-Food and grocery is big business in India and will contribute around 66 percent of total retail revenue by 2020.
-While the food and grocery category represents an attractive market, companies are often left without a viable strategy to service traditional stores.
+The food and grocery category is big business in India and will contribute around 66 percent of total retail revenue by 2020.
+While the category represents an attractive market, companies often struggle to service traditional stores.

-Servicing mom-and-pop stores is difficult — as they have high last mile delivery cost, limited cash flow and credit needy shopkeepers.
-Kiranas are also hard to service — as they often don’t have street addresses and are in congested areas with narrow roads.
+Servicing mom-and-pop stores is difficult — as they have high last-mile delivery cost, limited cash flow, and credit hungry shop owners.
+Kiranas are difficult to service — as they often don’t have street addresses and are in congested areas with narrow streets.

-But companies are discovering the opportunity that kiranas represents.
+But companies are discovering the potential of kirana shops.
 Their large footprint and close working relationships with customers make them an ideal pick-up point for online shoppers.
-In return, the kirana shopkeepers are paid a commission for product storage and delivery to customers.
+In return, kirana shopkeepers are paid a commission for product storage and delivery to customers.

 Reliance Industries is creating an online-to-offline ecommerce platform connecting kirana stores to its network.
 The retailer is digitising retail stores and wants to expand its retail presence to over five million outlets in India by 2023.
 JioMart has already launched in more than 200 cities — leveraging Reliance Retail’s store network and its partnerships with kirana stores across 20 cities.